 - Don’t lie or downplay any fear: Avoid telling Baby that a shot won’t hurt, or to not be scared.
-Instead, tell him that everything that’s happening is to keep him healthy, and that it will be over soon.
+Instead, tell them that everything that’s happening is to keep them healthy, and that it will be over soon.

-- Reassure Baby that this isn’t punishment: Your toddler might think this visit is punishment, so gently assure him that he didn’t do anything wrong.
+- Reassure Baby that this isn’t punishment: Your toddler might think this visit is punishment, so gently assure them that they didn’t do anything wrong.